ibizaman/selfhostblocks/docs/blocks.md

 Anything that provides the inputs and expected outputs and side effects defined by the block can be used to fulfill its contract.
 In this example, we could use any of Nginx, Caddy, Haproxy or others.

-Self Host Blocks provides at least one implementation for each block and allows you to use your own implementation if you want to, as long as it passes the tests.
+Self Host Blocks provides at least one implementation for each contract and allows you to use your own implementation if you want to, as long as it passes the tests.
 You can then use blocks to improve services you already have deployed.